gbevin/SendMIDI/README.md

   rst                   Send Reset
-  syx     bytes         Send SysEx from a series of bytes (no F0/F7 delimiters) syf     path          Send SysEx from a .syx file tc      type value    Send MIDI Time Code with type (0-7) and value (0-15) spp     beats         Send Song Position Pointer with beat (0-16383) ss      number        Send Song Select with song number (0-127)
+  syx     bytes         Send SysEx from a series of bytes (no F0/F7 delimiters) syf     path          Send SysEx from a .syx file nowait                Don't wait for SysEx to be sent at worst-case MIDI speed tc      type value    Send MIDI Time Code with type (0-7) and value (0-15) spp     beats         Send Song Position Pointer with beat (0-16383) ss      number        Send Song Select with song number (0-127)